Written by Joanne Tattersall

 Yasar AB et al., EMDR therapy on trauma-based restrictive eating cases.
 European Psychiatry.
 2017.
 1(S1):S560-S561.
 Available at: (PDF) EMDR therapy on trauma-based restrictive eating cases (researchgate.net) [Accessed 7th September 2021]

-Talia Cecchele Nutrition is a team of registered dietitians specialising in eating disorders and disordered eating.
+Talia Cecchele Nutrition is a team of registered dietitians specialising in eating disorders, disordered eating, gut health and sports nutrition.
 We aim to bring balance back to nutrition, help you to break free from food rules and find food freedom.
 We offer virtual consultations and group programs so whether you are based in London, the UK or around the world we would love to support you.
 To enquire about a private consultation please fill out a contact form.